A Dieudonn\'e theory for analytic p-divisible groups and applications to Shimura varieties: Dieudonné theory

 \section{Dieudonné theory}

-In the course of this section, givena a perfectoid space $S/\Q_p$, we construct an equivalence $\Gs \mapsto \Ms(\Gs)$ between dualizable analytic $p$-divisible group over $S$ and certain local shtukas over $S$ in the sense of \cite{SW20}.
-We then use this to define a de Rham module $D(\Gs)$ and relate our functors to previous constructions.
+In the course of this section, given a perfectoid space $S/\Q_p$, we construct an equivalence $\Gs \mapsto \Ms(\Gs)$ between dualizable analytic $p$-divisible group over $S$ and certain local shtukas over $S$ in the sense of \cite{SW20}.
+We then use this to define a $v$-vector bundle $D(\Gs)$ functorially associated with $\Gs$, the de Rham module, and we relate our functors to previous constructions.